 While the encryption measures are excellent for keeping your files safe, whether or not the files remain private relies on something else, namely client-side encryption.
 This is also known as zero-knowledge encryption and means that your files are encrypted locally on your device, which prevents anyone else from accessing them.

 This makes it a bit tricky to compare the two services, as the digital privacy laws in MEGA’s five countries vary wildly.
-For example, MEGA has excellent privacy protections in the form of PIPEDA, while the Netherlands is one of the worst European countries in this regard (as we talked about in our guide to the best VPN for the Netherlands).
+For example, MEGA has excellent privacy protections in Canada in the form of PIPEDA, while the Netherlands is one of the worst European countries in this regard (as we talked about in our guide to the best VPN for the Netherlands).

 The Verdict: Icedrive vs MEGA

-If you’re curious to see how Icedrive does against one of the big three — namely Dropbox, Google Drive or OneDrive — you can check out our Icedrive vs Google Drive comparison for more information on that.
+If you’re curious to see how Icedrive does against one of the big three — namely, Dropbox, Google Drive or OneDrive — you can check out our Icedrive vs Google Drive comparison for more information on that.
 In a similar vein, our MEGA vs Dropbox vs Google Drive vs OneDrive should give you a good idea of whether MEGA can stand up to the big players in cloud storage.

 What did you think of our MEGA vs Icedrive comparison?
 Do you agree that Icedrive wins based on its more reasonable prices and better usability?
-Or do you think that Icedrive’s lack of server locations and massive free storage should make MEGA the winner instead?
+Or do you think that Icedrive’s lack of multiple server locations and massive free storage should make MEGA the winner instead?
 Let us know in the comments below.
 Thank you for reading.